Martha Raye: Career

-She was known for the size of her mouth, which was large in proportion to her face, earning her the nickname The Big Mouth.
+She was known for the size of her mouth, which was large in proportion to her face, earning her the nickname "The Big Mouth".
 She later referred to this in a series of television commercials for Polident denture cleaner in the 1980s: "So take it from The Big Mouth: new Polident Green gets tough stains clean!"
 Her large mouth would relegate her motion picture work to supporting comic parts, and was often made up so it appeared even larger.
-In the Disney cartoon Mother Goose Goes Hollywood, she is caricatured while dancing alongside Joe E. Brown, another actor known for a big mouth.
+In the Disney cartoon Mother Goose Goes Hollywood, she is caricatured while dancing with Joe E. Brown, another actor known for a big mouth.
 In the Warner Bros. cartoon The Woods Are Full of Cuckoos (1937), she was caricatured as a jazzy scat-singing donkey named 'Moutha Bray'.

-In 1968, she was awarded the Jean Hersholt Humanitarian Award in the form of an Oscar.
-After her death the statuette was displayed for many years in a specially constructed lighted niche at the Friars Club in Beverly Hills.
+In 1969, she was awarded the Jean Hersholt Humanitarian Award in the form of an Oscar at the 41st Academy Awards.
+She was the first woman to receive this award.
+After her death, the statuette was displayed for many years in a specially constructed lighted niche at the Friars Club in Beverly Hills.
 On November 2, 1993, she was awarded the Presidential Medal of Freedom by President Bill Clinton for her service to her country.
 The citation reads:

-A talented performer whose career spans the better part of a century, Martha Raye has delighted audiences and uplifted spirits around the globe.
-She brought her tremendous comedic and musical skills to her work in film, stage, and television, helping to shape American entertainment.
-The great courage, kindness, and patriotism she showed in her many tours during World War II, the Korean War, and the Vietnam War earned her the nickname 'Colonel Maggie'.
-The American people honor Martha Raye, a woman who has tirelessly used her gifts to benefit the lives of her fellow Americans.